Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Context-OutputParticleHDRPLitDecal.md

 - Smoothness
 - Normal

+The particles project their properties along their positive Z-axis.

 Below is a list of settings and properties specific to the Output Particle HDRP Lit Decal Context.
 For information about the generic output settings this Context shares with all other Contexts, see [Output Lit Settings and Properties](Context-OutputLitSettings.md).

 # Context Settings